 Nutrition Perks of Canning Applesauce Recipe with Skins

 There are pros to cooking apples for your health.
 Not only is it the tastiest, but canning homemade applesauce is also the healthiest.

 While you do lose some of the polyphenols when heating the apples, you increase the pectin availability.
 As the apple skins soften, they release their pectin.

 Pectin can help with gut healing by serving as a prebiotic in the digestive tract.
-It also helps lower cholesterol, makes you feel full, and reduces risk of heart disease.
+It also helps lower cholesterol, makes you feel full, and reduces the risk of heart disease.

 Apple antioxidants and polyphenols are numerous and include [R]: